bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 It's absolutely crazy.
 And Bitcoin not inflating is the whole fucking point.
 So like, we're going to have to create defenses against fiat attacks.
-It's not going to be the guy using the backdoor on ECDSA, extremely unlikely.
+It's not going to be the guy using the backdoor on `ECDSA`, extremely unlikely.
-Like it's going to be like how they they capture, you know, 60% of the Bitcoin custody in Coinbase and then they start inflating that.
+Like it's going to be like how they they capture, you know, 60% of the Bitcoin custody in `Coinbase` and then they start inflating that.

 **James O'Beirne:** 01:44:30